AmineYagoub/keywords/README.md

 `https://unpkg.com/keywords-extract/dist/keywords-extract.umd.min.js`

 ### Usage with a bundler
-TO use keywords-extract with Webpack, Parcel or other bundler
+To use keywords-extract with Webpack, Parcel or other bundler

 ```js
 import Keywords from 'keywords-extract';